 Where’s the brain?

 Excel planning sheets never come with a manual.
 They are the result of a quest for quick wins.
 Team leads have a lot of bullets in their job description, but making Excels is not one them.
 And organizations change and so move the brains behind the Excel.
 After one or two years the planning sheet is not matching the current requirements anymore and the brains that could adapt it are out of sight.
 So let’s start again.
 Let’s assume that every 3 years we have to redo the Excel planning sheet.
+What about the Excel alternative?
 So our initial one-time cost of 40h becomes a recurring cost.

 Managers always ask the wrong questions